Jayfeather1024/Backdoor-Enhanced-Alignment/README.md

 ## Harmfulness Score

-Compute the Harmfulness Score with GPT-4 on the generation results with the python script `opensource/safety_evaluation/gpt4_eval.py`.
-Remember to add your openai api key in the script.
+Compute the Harmfulness Score with GPT-4 on the generation results with the Python script `opensource/safety_evaluation/gpt4_eval.py`.
+Remember to add your OpenAI API key in the script.
 ```
 python gpt4_eval.py --input_file question_output/YOUR_RESULTS
 ```